Odinn-1982/RNK-Lobby/md/README.md

 1. Open Foundry VTT
 2. Go to **Add-on Modules**
 3. Click **Install Module**
-4. Search for "RagNarok's Lobby"
+4. Search for "RNK Lobby"
 5. Click **Install**
 6. Enable the module in your world

 ### Method 2: Manual Installation
-1. Download the latest release from the [GitHub repository](https://github.com/Odinn-1982/ragnaroks-lobby)
+1. Download the latest release from the [GitHub repository](https://github.com/Odinn-1982/rnk-lobby)
 2. Extract the contents to your `Data/modules` folder
 3. Restart Foundry VTT
 4. Enable the module in your world settings